adres433/cccam_reader/readme.md

 Simple oscam reader generator, which converting Clines to oscam readers.
 Console app change input data to code for oscam app, included reader constant configuration - defined in code.
+You have to paste Cline according to template *one for a line*:

+		C: HOST PORT USER PWD

 ### TECHNOLOGIES